The Power of Static Pricing for Reusable Resources: Upper Bounds on Approximation Guarantees

 \section{Upper Bounds on Approximation Guarantees}

 We provide upper bounds on the best possible guarantees for our constructed policy $\tilde{\lambda}$ and the optimal static policy in the following Table~\ref{Table:upperbounds}.
-Recall that the 78.94\% guarantee in Theorem~\ref{Thm: regular} and the 99.53\% guarantee in Theorem \ref{Thm:linear} have a tight analysis, implying that we cannot prove a better guarantee for our static policy $\tilde{\lambda}$.
+Recall that the 78.94\% guarantee in Theorem~\ref{Thm: Mregular} when $M=1$ and the benchmark is the optimal inventory-based policy, and the 99.53\% guarantee in Theorem \ref{Thm:linear} have a tight analysis, implying that we cannot prove a better guarantee for our static policy $\tilde{\lambda}$.
 The upper bounds in Table~\ref{Table:upperbounds} for the 1-class system are computed based on the concrete examples presented in Table~\ref{table:upper_example}.
-For the multi-class system, the $78.99\%$ upper bounds are the ratios from Example \ref{ex:multi} ($C=3$, $M=2$, and linear demands) (the difference between the two upper bounds is less than $0.01\%$.
+For the multi-class system, the $78.99\%$ upper bounds are the ratios from Example \ref{ex:multi} ($C=3$, $M=2$, and linear demands) (the difference between the two upper bounds is less than $0.01\%$).

 \begin{example} Consider a system with two classes of customers ($M=2$) and three units of a single type reusable resource ($C=3$).
 Both of the two valuation distributions are uniformly distributed.
 The corresponding demand functions are $p^1(\lambda^1) =180 - 0.05 \lambda^1$ and $p^2(\lambda^2) =11 - 50 \lambda^1$.
 The service times are exponentially distributed with rates $\mu^1 = 0.001$ and $\mu^2 = 1000$.
 The revenue maximization problem is a continuous time Markov Decision Process (MDP) and can be uniformized to a discrete time MDP.
 Using the standard relative value iteration method, the optimal pricing policy is computed as follows with row and column index $i,j$ represent the state $(i,j)$.
 The constructed static policy $\tilde{\lambda}$ is given by $\tilde{\lambda}^1 = 0.00199 $ and $\tilde{\lambda}^2 = 0.10999$.
 The optimal revenue $\cal R^*$ and the revenue under the constructed static policy $\cal R^{\tilde{\lambda}}$ are approximately equal to 0.96436 and 0.76183, respectively.
 Therefore, the ratio of revenue rates is computed by $ \cal R^{\tilde{\lambda}} / \cal R^* \approx 0.7899 $.
 Using BFGS to solve \eqref{op_sta}, the optimal static policy is $(0.00194,0.10999)$, which gives revenue $\mathcal{R}^{sta} =0.76189 $.
 Hence, the revenue ratio $ \cal R^{sta} / \cal R^* $ is approximately equal to 0.7899. \Halmos \end{example}